RicZhou-MS/APIM-AOAI-Proxy/README.md

   - _Version_ - 3.11
   - _Operating System_ - Linux
   - _Hosting Plan_ - any plan except Consumption plan
+  - _Monitoring_ - Set Application Insights enabled and configured
-- **SQL Database**: Any SKU can be chosen depends on your workload, meanwhile configure appropriate firewall rule which can allow access from your Azure Function App, your tool machine, as well as Power BI service.
+- <a name="anchor5"></a>**SQL Database**: Create a SQL database with name **_aoaieventdb_**, any SKU can be chosen depends on your workload, meanwhile configure appropriate firewall rule which can allow access from your Azure Function App, your tool machine, as well as Power BI service.

 ## Environment Setup